Revolutions Against the Church

 The Church distinguishes carefully between acts and persons.
 Every person retains human dignity and remains capable of repentance, grace, and salvation.
 But precisely because persons matter, grave disorders in the moral order cannot be sentimentalized.
 What destroys souls and societies must be named truthfully.

-The history of Sodom is frequently domesticated by modern interpreters who wish to make it say less than it says.
+The history of Sodom is often softened by modern interpreters who wish to make it say less than it says.
 Yet Scripture presents Sodom as a city marked by grave corruption, arrogance, violence, and sins against nature.
 The disorder is not hidden in private rooms.
 It has become social atmosphere.
 The men of the city act with collective shamelessness.
-Lot's righteous distress is contrasted with a surrounding culture in which moral deformity has acquired public confidence.1
+Lot's righteous distress is set against a surrounding culture in which moral deformity has acquired public confidence.1

 This is why Sodom matters theologically.
 It shows what happens when vice becomes urban identity.
 The city no longer merely contains sinners, as all earthly cities do.
 It begins to celebrate a particular revolt against nature and to treat resistance as intolerable.
 The pressure is outward, not merely inward.
 Disorder becomes civic style.

-The warning extends beyond one place and one era.
+The warning reaches beyond one place and one era.
 Scripture repeatedly uses Sodom as a type of accumulated corruption and impending judgment.
-The point is not that every sinful city replicates Sodom in the same form.
-The point is that some sins, when publicly enthroned, announce that a society has begun to war against the created order itself.
+The point is not that every sinful city replicates Sodom in exactly the same form.
+The point is that some sins, once publicly enthroned, announce that a society has begun to war against the created order itself.

-This is why the inversion of natural order becomes such a powerful social sign.
-When a civilization begins praising precisely what violates the body's moral intelligibility, it is not merely relaxing old restraints.
-It is announcing a rebellion against created meaning.
+This is why inversion of natural order becomes such a powerful public sign.
+When a civilization begins praising what violates the body's moral intelligibility, it is not merely relaxing old restraints.
+It is announcing rebellion against created meaning.
 What was once shameful becomes admirable.
 What was once pitied becomes politicized.
 What was once hidden becomes bannered.

 That change has consequences beyond the persons immediately involved.
-The public enthronement of grave impurity teaches every soul in the city something false about the body, about desire, about judgment, and about freedom.
+The public enthronement of grave impurity teaches every soul in the city something false about the body, desire, judgment, and freedom.
 It tells children that nature is negotiable.
 It tells the tempted that sin deserves vindication.
 It tells the faithful that silence is required.
-In this way public inversion becomes a school of collective unreality.
+Public inversion thus becomes a school of collective unreality.

 At this point mercy itself is corrupted.
 True mercy calls the sinner back to reality.
 False mercy asks reality to bow before the sinner's disorder.
 The first heals.
 The second deepens the wound while forbidding anyone to name it.